attiliocaravelli/WebService/README.md

 Space Complexity: O(n) (worst case).

 Tests:
+I use a TDD approach because
-Should be covered 100% by tests but it understood that it is out of this scope for now Anyway I provided a little client to test the wwebservice In general I use Junit to test the software (very useful for automatic unit and integration tests)
+All software must be covered 100% by tests for future integration/new features I understood that it is out of this scope for now Anyway I provided a little client to test the wwebservice In general I use Junit to test the software (very useful for automatic unit and integration tests)